-Sexual bullying at school is a real problem in the UK and it is the joint responsibility of teachers, parents and public and private organisations to work together to put an end to it.
+Sexual bullying at school, colleges and universities is a real problem in the UK and it is the joint responsibility of teachers, parents and public and private organisations to work together to put an end to it.

 Experiencing sexual bullying at school can destroy self-esteem and lead to mental health issues such as depression, self-harm and attempting suicide.

 PSHE Workshops Guide

 Get the FREE 2020 Dreams PSHE Workshops Guide.